josepheiba/what-happens-when/README.rst

 The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.

-The primary job of the HTML parser is to parse the HTML markup into a parse tree.
+The HTML parser's main job is to understand the structure of the webpage.
+It reads the HTML code and organizes it into a tree-like structure called the Document Object Model (DOM).
+This tree shows how elements like headings, paragraphs, and links are related.
+Even if the HTML is not perfect, the parser tries its best to make sense of it.
+This helps the browser display the webpage correctly for you to see.

 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation